jarden015/View-Sync/README.md

 # Instructions:

 Top left corner mouse enter is show window, top right corner mouse enter is hide window.
-There is a 1 px bar on the bottom, on purpose, for windows taskbar to pop up.
 Left click in top left corner is menu.
 Also for now there is 3 static global hotkeys: Ctrl Alt Shift F10 is play next song, Ctrl Alt Shift F11 is play last song, Ctrl Alt Shift F12 is Play/Pause toggle.
 I bind these to my mouse.

 # Other stuff: